NREL/inspire_oedi_access/tutorials/README.md

 <img src="PVDAQ_logo.png" width="100">

-# PV DAQ Training
+# INSPIRE's Agrivoltaics Shading Data Access Training

 ### Jupyter Book

-For in depth Tutorials you can run online, see our [jupyter-book](https://nrel.github.io/pvdaq_access/intro.html) Clicking on the rocket-icon on the top allows you to launch the journals on [Google Colaboratory](https://colab.research.google.com/) for interactive mode.
+For in depth Tutorials you can run online, see our [jupyter-book](https://nrel.github.io/inspire_openei_access/intro.html) Clicking on the rocket-icon on the top allows you to launch the journals on [Google Colaboratory](https://colab.research.google.com/) for interactive mode.
 Just uncomment the first line `pip install ...`  to install the environment on each journal if you follow this mode.